bluzbrothers/StayHealthy.MonitorMe-Kata2024/EventStorming/EventStorming.md

 <img src="2.png" />

 ## 3. Backward validation and removal of unnecessary events
 In this phase, after a thorough analysis and validation of events, it was decided to remove unnecessary events that did not add value to the system or were redundant.
-Events such as "history data reviewed", "history data archived after 24h", and "history data deleted after 24h" were eliminated, as they did not fit the current data management policy and were incompatible with privacy requirements.
+Events such as "history data reviewed", "history data archived after 24h", and "history data deleted after 24h" were eliminated, as they did not fit.
+Based on requirements solution will be addressed by storing data in a time-series database.
+Info Was addded in [ADR-004](/ADR/ADR-004-data-retention-policy.md)

 <img src="3.png" />